jonathanrmarsh4/Flo/replit.md

 ## System Architecture

 ### UI/UX Decisions
 The platform features a mobile-first, content-focused minimalist design inspired by Apple Human Interface Guidelines, with 44pt touch targets.
 It utilizes Shadcn/ui (Radix UI primitives) with custom theming and Tailwind CSS.
 The UI includes locked tiles and paywall modals for subscription management.
+The admin panel includes manual insight generation controls with two buttons: "Generate Now (For Me)" for immediate admin-only generation and "Run Scheduler (All Users @ 6am)" for triggering the full scheduler.

 ### Technical Implementations
 **Frontend:** Built with React, TypeScript, and Vite, using TanStack Query for server state and Wouter for routing.
 Key features include biomarker insights, AI-powered health reports, PDF upload for blood work parsing, an admin dashboard, mobile authentication (Apple Sign-In, Email/Password), DEXA scan display, native iOS HealthKit integration with background syncing for 26 data types plus individual workout sessions, and **Flō Oracle voice chat** using ElevenLabs via WebSockets.
 The dashboard includes a **Flōmentum tile** for daily health momentum scores and detailed daily/weekly insights.